 Pause at a traditional restaurant to enjoy a special tasting of Kölsch beer, a distinctive style that the New York Times once stated was like "drinking an entire culture."
 After, you'll also have free time to explore on your own, perhaps taking out one of the ship’s bicycles for the afternoon or joining a more active walk in the city.

-Following lunch on board, we provide shuttles into Cologne for those who would like to spend more time browsing its historic streets.
+Following lunch on board, we provide shuttles into Cologne (depending on where the ship is docked) for those who would like to spend more time browsing its historic streets.

 Some evening entertainment onboard the ship offers the perfect closing to your day.